toorusr/campy-web/README.md

 cd build_production
 # open the index.html in browser
 ```
+*Most probably your browser will protest and say that the site is insecure.
+In Chrome just type `badidea` and proceed, in Firefox ignore all warnings and visit page.*

+#### Autobuild
-To automaticaly build the site when you make changes you can use [the silversearcher tool](https://github.com/ggreer/the_silver_searcher) and [entr](http://entrproject.org/).
+To automatically build the site when you make changes you can use [the silver searcher](https://github.com/ggreer/the_silver_searcher) tool and [entr](http://entrproject.org/).
 ```bash
 # open another terminal and navigate to the cdweb1801 directory
 ag -l | entr ./vendor/bin/jigsaw build production
 ```

-Most probably your browser will protest and say that the site is insecure.
-In Chrome just type `badidea` and proceed, in Firefox ignore all warnings and visit page.